 Many of the justice partners in Fulton County are separately elected officials who do not report to the Board of Commissioners (BOC).
 We cannot tell a judge how to run his or her court, or tell the district attorney or solicitor general who or how to prosecute, or tell the sheriff how to run the jail.
-But we do fund the budgets of those departments and have recently funded $75Million to address just the backlog of over 200,000 criminal cases that accumulated during the COVID pandemic.
+But we do fund the budgets of those departments and have recently funded $75Million to address just the backlog of over 200,000 criminal and civil cases that accumulated during the COVID pandemic.
 We have also had success in bringing the justice partners together in efforts toward greater communication and cooperation.
 As one of the two BOC liaisons with the justice partners, this is a priority for me.

 Now more than ever, we need to ensure that our law enforcement officers and officials have the tools and funding they need to keep our streets and neighborhoods safe.

 I have not voted for a tax increase since I entered office.
 With the increases in home values over the years, homeowners continue to face rising property taxes.
 Since I took office in 2015 I have focused on this.
 The millage rate for the county’s portion of your property tax bill has been reduced every year I have served on the BOC, and mine has been a key vote in each reduction.
 But in addition, I have addressed three areas affecting our tax bills:

 Homestead Exemptions - I discovered in my first year that the Board of Assessors was not properly interpreting and applying some of the homestead exemptions available to some homeowners.
 With the help of the County Attorney, we caused the Board of Assessors to change its practices, correct its website and brochures, and enable more citizens to take advantage of the homestead exemptions available under the law.